jimdavis1/Viral_Annotation/README.md

 These parameters are controlled using `--id`, `--cov`, and `--gaps` options, respectively.
 The requirement for consecutive gap characters is hard-coded.
 <br><br>

 Because we may encounter a decent BLASTn match, but not have sufficient %identity, %query coverage, or there may be additional naturally-occurring gaps in the subject, this program will call a feature covering the BLASTn match when the above inclusion criteria are not met.
 However, it will not attempt to correct the subject sequence.
-Instead it will calls a `partial_cds` feature and will not attempt a translation.
-Parameters setting the minimum BLAST requirements for this type of feature call are `--eval`, `--lower_pid`, and `--lower_pcov`, which set the maximum BLAST e-value, and the minimum percent identity and query coverage for consideration. <br><br>
+Instead it will call a `partial_cds` feature and will not attempt a translation.
+Parameters setting the minimum BLAST requirements for this type of feature call are `--eval`, `--lower_pid`, and `--lower_pcov`, which set the maximum BLAST e-value, and the minimum percent identity, and query coverage for consideration. <br><br>

 Full usage for this program is as follows: